-When I got to my hostel I spent the first few days meeting at least ten new people each day and I was soon over my heartbreak.
+When I got to my hostel I spent the first few days meeting at least ten new people each day and I was soon feeling less sad.
 There are so, so many people in the world.
 So many.

-I drank on the beach, played cards on the rooftop watching the sun go down, ate copious amounts of pizza and grilled cheeses, tired myself out in the sun and slept like a baby.
+I drank on the beach and played cards on the rooftop watching the sun go down, ate copious amounts of pizza and grilled cheeses, tired myself out in the sun and slept like a baby.

 I don’t know if it was the sunshine, all the exercise walking around or the constant change in dynamics at the hostel but it became easy to shrug the panic attacks off when I had so many endorphins at my disposal.

 Plus I wasn’t going to blurt out to a group of people I’d just met that I was having a panic attack, not because they would judge me or anything but to avoid the onslaught of omigodareyouok’s, doyouneedaglassofwater’s and the worst one of all – did something bring it on/what were you thinking about.

 Being in that situation repeatedly kind of forced me to learn how to mask and ignore the fact I was sure I was having a heart attack multiple times a day.
 And the more times you get through it, the more you can be sure you’re not actually having a heart attack when it happens again.

 Happy birthday to me.